skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

 ## 2. Building the photometer

 ### 2.1.
 LEDs

 The first step is to build a circuit to power and control a light-emitting diode (LED) from a Python script running on the RPi - this will be used as the light source for the photometer.
 For this practical, an RGB (<u>r</u>ed, <u>g</u>reen, <u>b</u>lue) LED has been provided that can produce three different colours, allowing the software to select from three different wavelengths.

 LEDs are electroluminescent devices that produce photons of light by passing an electrical current through a semiconductor material.
-The material used in the LED determines the the emission wavelength (colour) - this particular LED uses an InAlGaP alloy for the red emitter (&lambda;<sub>max</sub> = 620 nm) and InGaN alloys for the green and blue emitters (&lambda;<sub>max</sub> = 525/460 nm).
+The material used in the LED determines the the emission wavelength (colour) - this particular LED uses an InAlGaP alloy for the red emitter ($\lambda_\mathrm{max}$ = 620 nm) and InGaN alloys for the green and blue emitters ($\lambda_\mathrm{max}$ = 525/460 nm).

 LEDs require two connections: an anode (+), connected to a power supply, and a cathode (-), through which current flows to the ground.
 An RGB LED has three anodes, one for each semiconductor, and a common (shared) cathode.

 LEDs require a minimum forward voltage to emit light - shorter-wavelength emission generally requires a higher voltage, while longer-wavelength emission requires a lower voltage.
-From the [data sheet](https://cdn.shopify.com/s/files/1/0174/1800/files/YH5MMRGBC-4YW.pdf?18352150365029489229), the red and green/blue semiconductors are rated for forward voltages of $2.1$ and $3.2 \: V$ respectively.
+From the [data sheet](https://cdn.shopify.com/s/files/1/0174/1800/files/YH5MMRGBC-4YW.pdf?18352150365029489229), the red and green/blue semiconductors are rated for forward voltages of 2.1 and 3.2 V respectively.

 The brightness of an LED is proportional to the current flowing through it.
-The three independent LEDs are each designed to operate at a typical 20 milliamp ($mA$) forward current, and the anode connections must be made through an appropriate resistor to limit the current at or below this level - otherwise the LED will quickly burn out.
+The three independent LEDs are each designed to operate at a typical 20 milliamp (mA) forward current, and the anode connections must be made through an appropriate resistor to limit the current at or below this level - otherwise the LED will quickly burn out.

 Ohm's Law is used to calculate the required resistance as follows: